Content Debt Is Killing Your Search Visibility

 An outdated post loses a little traffic.
 The drop in traffic signals to search engines that the page isn't valuable.
 It gets crawled less frequently.
 Rankings fall further.
 Meanwhile, your competitors are showing up in the AI-generated answers that now sit at the top of search results, and your content is invisible.

 Businesses increasingly recognize this as a revenue issue, not just a marketing nuisance.
-Stale, conflicting, or hard-to-find information erodes trust, slows down buying decisions, and sends prospects somewhere else.
+Stale, conflicting, or hard-to-find information erodes trust, slows down buying decisions, and sends prospects somewhere else — which is exactly the kind of drag a Content Visibility Review is designed to surface.
 None of that shows up as a line item, which is part of why it goes unaddressed for so long.

 The Good News About Content Debt: You Already Did the Hard Part